 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book ahead six to eight weeks for September through December peaks and Met Gala spillover.
 Skip if downtown energy is what you want; this hotel runs old-money Upper East register.